Wolfgang-Lorenz-Codes/codefreeze.fi/index.md

 ## Participants

-Below are some of our participants this year:
+Below are some of our participants this year.

+Fill out our [registration form](https://registration.codefreeze.fi/) to add yourself as a participant.

 <section id="participants-container" class='participants'>
 </section>

-Fill out our [registration form](https://registration.codefreeze.fi/) to add yourself as a participant.

 ## Past Events